tanishq-ids/osc-transformer-based-extractor/CONTRIBUTING.rst

     pip install pre-commit
     pre-commit install

-   ``osc-data-extractor`` comes with a lot of hooks configured to automatically help the developer to check the code being written.
+   ``osc-transformer-based-extractor`` comes with a lot of hooks configured to automatically help the developer to check the code being written.

 Implement your changes